A beneficiary is like an ‘heir’ to your super savings – the person or people who will receive your super if you die.

 There are two ways to nominate a beneficiary: you can make a binding death benefit nomination or you can make a preferred beneficiary nomination.
 So, what’s the difference?

 This is usually referred to as a binding nomination and is the formal, legally binding way to do it.
-It means that we have to pay your death benefit the way you’ve specified.
+It means that we have to pay your death benefit the way you’ve specified if the binding nomination is valid and effective when you die, except in special circumstances such as a court order.

 To set this up, you’ll need to fill in a form, sign it and have it witnessed, and post us the original.

-It’s valid for three years from the date we receive it.
+It’s valid for three years from the date it is signed.
 To change a binding death benefit nomination, you’ll need to send us a new form.

 To make a binding nomination or to change or update your existing nomination, download the form here and print it out, fill it out and sign it.
 Two other people over the age of 18 who are not your beneficiaries have to watch you sign and then sign the form as witnesses.
 You can then post it to us.